What is intensive care following surgery?

 Pulse oximeter.
 This machine measures the amount of oxygen in the child's blood through the skin.
 A tiny light is taped to the child's finger, ear, or toe.
 A wire connects the light to the monitor which displays the percentage of oxygen in your child's red blood cells.

 Transcutaneous oxygen/carbon dioxide monitor.
 This machine measures the amount of oxygen and carbon dioxide in your child's skin.
-A small, circular pad is attached to the patient's skin, most often on the chest or abdomen.
+A small, circular pad is attached to the child's skin, most often on the chest or abdomen.
 The pad warms a small area of skin underneath and measures oxygen, carbon dioxide, or both.
 A wire connects the pad to the monitor and displays the levels.
 Because the transcutaneous monitor heats the skin, it must be moved to different places on the skin every few hours.
 The heating may leave a temporary reddened spot on the skin.

 X-ray.
 Portable X-ray machines are brought to the child's bedside in the ICU.
 X-rays are taken for many reasons including checking placement of catheters and tubes, looking for signs of lung problems, and checking for signs of bowel abnormalities.

 Endotracheal tube (ET tube).
 This tube is placed through the child's mouth or nose and into the trachea (windpipe).
 The ET tube is held in place with tape and is connected with flexible tubing to a mechanical ventilator (breathing machine).
 Because the ET is uncomfortable, your child will be sedated, and his or her wrists might be restrained to prevent him or her from pulling the ET out.
 Your child will be unable to speak while he or she has an ET tube, because the vocal cords are unable to vibrate and make sounds with the tube in place.
 This is temporary and your child will regain his or her voice after the ET tube is removed, although he or she may be hoarse.